gholt/store/README.md

 acknowledgements of the data they received, allowing the requester to discard the out of place data.

+Note that if the disk gets filled past a configurable threshold, any external writes other than deletes will result in error.
+Internal writes such as compaction and removing successfully push-replicated data will continue.

 [API Documentation](http://godoc.org/github.com/gholt/valuestore)

 This is the latest development area for the package.